Candidate48/junit4Wiki/Getting-started.md

 ## Create a test

-Create a the file `CalculatorTest.java` and copy the following code to this file.
+Create the file `CalculatorTest.java` and copy the following code to this file.

 ```java
 import static org.junit.Assert.assertEquals;